 The problem of bringing the sewer system to the very large area which is West Roxbury, the Superintendent explained, is governed by the capacity of the existing sewer on Washington Street, which runs up to Kittridge Street, and the future course to be pursued in regard to Stoney Brook.
 It is evident that Stoney Brook must always continue to be the great channel for the conveyance of storm water in West Roxbury.
-The mohey spent on the so-called improvements of Stoney Brook from 1880 to 1884, was just money thrown away, Morton contended.
-Not only was the work started at the wrong end and the widening and deepening of the brook done only in West Roxbury and Jamaica Plain so that a flood of water fell down to Roxbury, but no intelligent plans were made for Roxbury where several miles of brook are walled in a channel much too small.
+The money spent on the so-called improvements of Stoney Brook from 1880 to 1884, was just money thrown away, Morton contended.
+Not only was the work started at the wrong end and the widening and deepening of the brook done only in West Roxbury, but no intelligent plans were made for Roxbury where several miles of brook are walled in a channel much too small.